rarelywin/folia-builds/README.md

 </div>

 # folia-builds
-All builds of Folia core.
+There's all builds of folia core i waste time to build it so you dont have to :)